-The Letters and Sounds programme is utilised in the Foundation Stage to develop phonics awareness and is continued throughout Key Stage 1 to ensure a consistency of approach in phonics teaching and learning.
+The Letters and Sounds programme is utilised in the Phase 1 (Nursery & Reception) to develop phonics awareness and is continued throughout Phase 2 (Y1 - Y3) to ensure a consistency of approach in phonics teaching and learning.
 In addition, ‘Jolly Phonics’ is used to complement the Letters and Sounds programme.

 - The teaching is fun and multi-sensory and works at a fast pace.

 - Our children begin with Letters and Sounds games to develop their listening skills and encourage them to explore sounds in speech.